JanisKaucis/BlogTask/README.md

-Hello, this is my ICT Blog task
+Hello, this is my Blog task

 To run project: